-As of October 31, 2021, the Company had an accumulated deficit of \$18,477,857, working capital of \$31,310,563 and stockholders' equity of \$41,049,073.
-For the year then ended, the Company generated cash flow from operations of \$3,269,770.
+As of October 31, 2022, the Company had an accumulated deficit of \$14,176,636, working capital of \$33,542,200 and stockholders' equity of \$43,382,809.
+For the year then ended, the Company generated cash flow from operations of \$6,726,967.

 We believe that our current level of cash and cash generation will be sufficient to meet our short and medium-term liquidity needs.
-As of October 31, 2021, we had cash on hand of approximately \$17.75 million and both billed and unbilled receivables of approximately \$5.29 million.
-Our current cash balance represents approximately 27 months of Selling, General and Administrative Expenses.
+As of October 31, 2022, we had cash on hand of \$22,927,371 and both billed and unbilled receivables of approximately \$3,472,715.
+Our current cash balance represents approximately 35 months of Selling, General and Administrative Expenses.
 The Company continues to critically evaluate the level of expenses that we incur and reduce those expenses as appropriate.

 We also have access to a revolving line of credit of \$4 million from HSBC NA.
 This line of credit is available to the Company for short-term working capital purpose.
 All amounts under the Revolving Line of Credit are payable at the end of each financial year.
-The facility was renewed for another year and extends to November 2022.
-To date, the Company has not borrowed any funds under this credit line.
+The facility was renewed for another year until November 2023.
+To date, the Company has not had reason to borrow any funds for its operations under this credit line.

-Our main liquidity issues are forward buying components and inventory for our products which encompass specialized electronics for which there is no after-market except for the products which they are designed to for, funding our research and development program ("R&D") which requires significant expenditures in attracting engineering skills and incurring non-recoverable costs for researching, developing and prototyping products and managing our currency exposure and business development and marketing costs required for the success of our business.
+Our main liquidity issues are forward buying components and inventory for our products which encompass specialized electronics for which there is no after-market except for the products to which they are designed for, funding our research and development program ("R&D") which requires significant expenditures in attracting engineering skills and incurring non-recoverable costs for researching, developing and prototyping products and managing our currency exposure and business development and marketing costs required for the success of our business.